 Vila Nova de Cerveira

-Vila Nova de Cerveira is strongly influenced by the Minho river, course that delimits all the County and provides magnificent views who passes.
-The b…
+Vila Nova de Cerveira is strongly influenced by the Minho River, which delimits the entire municipality and provides magnificent views to those who p…